wicaksonoleksono/template_deep_learning_ddd/readme.md

- Template for experiment on machine learning , kinda uses DDD architechture w/o the interface because its for research and experimenting, you can add interface for deployment and testing (but testing redudant since there is already a test case in crisp-dm pipeline)
+ Template for experiment on machine learning , kinda uses DDD architechture w/o the interface because its for research and experimenting, you can add interface for deployment and testing for parser is not yet available